 Penn in the News

-James McKay of the School of Medicine is cited for his research on addiction.
+Dennis Culhane of the School of Social Policy and Practice is cited for his research on aiding the homeless.

-Lawrence W. Sherman of the School of Arts and Sciences discusses the correlation between weather and crime.
+Lawrence Sherman of the School of Arts and Sciences discusses crime prevention analysis.